sophgo/tpu-mlir/docs/developer_manual/source_en/Appx.02_tpulang_support_op.rst

 Explanation of parameters
 """""""""""""""""""""""""""""""""
-* tensors: A `List[Tensor]` type, containing multiple tensors.
+* inputs: A `List[Tensor]` type, containing multiple tensors.
 All tensors must have the same data type and the same number of shape dimensions.
 * scales: An optional Union[List[float], List[int]] type, containing multiple input scales and one output scale, where the last element is the scale for the output.
 * zero_points: An optional List[int] type, containing multiple input zero points and one output zero point, with the last one being the zero point for the output.
 * axis: An `int` type, indicating the axis along which the concatenation operation will be performed.
 * out_name: A string or None, representing the name of the output Tensor.
 If set to None, the system will automatically generate a name internally.
 * dtype: A string type, defaulting to "float32".
+* round_mode: String type, representing rounding type. default to "half_away_from_zero".

 Return value
 """"""""""""""""""""""